 During Michigan's long, cold winters, some people experience "winter blues" or more severe seasonal affective disorder (SAD).
 SAD symptoms include low mood, lack of energy and increased sleeping and eating.

 The most common pattern of SAD is depression in fall or winter with improved mood in the spring.
 But some people have the opposite pattern, with depression in the summer.

 SAD is more common among people living in northern United States than in the south and more common further from the equator.
 Among Americans, it is more common in women than men.

-Resources for Stress and Mental Health lists additional campus, local and national resources.
+For more information, see Resources for Stress and Mental Health which lists additional campus, local and national resources.